Great Clips

-Great Clips is an American hair salon chain with over 4,100 locations across the United States and Canada.
-It is headquartered in Bloomington, Minnesota, a suburb of Minneapolis.
+Great Clips, Inc. is an American hair salon chain with over 4,530 locations across the United States and Canada.
+Its headquarters are located in Bloomington, Minnesota, a suburb of Minneapolis.
 In 2013, it had system-wide sales of $1.03 billion.

 History

 The first Great Clips salon opened under the name Super Clips near the University of Minnesota campus on September 22, 1982.
 Great Clips salons specialized in no-frills, low-priced haircuts and found immediate success with their first three salons, which opened over a span of three months.

 In early 1983, founders Steve Lemmon and David Rubenzer sought out a third partner, Ray Barton, to lead Great Clips' expansion and franchising.

 The first franchised Great Clips salon opened for business on July 16, 1983, in Brooklyn Center, MN.
 The company grew from 150 franchised salons in 1988 to 1,000 by 1997.
 The 2,500th salon was opened in 2006.
-The first franchisees, Mary Lou Barton (Ray Barton's wife) and Marylu and Roger Ledebuhr are still Great Clips franchisees today.
+The first franchisees, Mary Lou Barton (Ray Barton's wife) and Marylu and Roger Ledebuhr, are still Great Clips franchisees today.
 The Ledebuhrs opened the 3,000th Great Clips salon in 2011.

 In 1984, the three owners recruited Rhoda Olsen (née Barton), Ray's sister, to work for Great Clips part-time as a training consultant to create training manuals and programs for franchisees and stylists.
 In March 1987, the partners convinced her to leave her position at Land O'Lakes to work full-time as the vice president of human resources at Great Clips.